pivotal/docs-tas-adapter/failover-and-redundancy.md

 that validate and update Application Service Adapter resources.

 Application Service Adapter controllers are effectively singletons.
-They have leader election turned on by default so only a single controller instance can be active at a given time.
-All instances are able to serve the webhooks.
-They can be scaled horizontally for faster failover and for higher-availability of the webhooks.
-In the event that a controller crashes it will be automatically restarted by the platform.
-Application Service Adapter controllers are idempotent and the newly restarted instance will carry on where the failed one left off.
+They have leader election turned on by default so only a single controller instance is active at a time.
+All instances can serve the webhooks.
+They are scaled horizontally for faster failover and for higher-availability of the webhooks.
+In the event that a controller fails, it is automatically restarted by the platform.
+Application Service Adapter controllers are idempotent and the newly restarted instance carries on where the failed one left off.

 ## <a id="applications"></a>Applications

 The failover characteristics and redundancy recommendations for applications that are pushed with the adapter are highly dependent on the application itself.
-However, there are some common recommendations that can be provided for all applications.
+However, there are some common recommendations that are provided for all applications.

-1. Ensure all applications have at least two instances by using `cf scale` to scale up the application or by declaring multiple instances in the app's manifest.
-A single-instance application will incur downtime during cluster upgrades and maintenance.
-When an application is configured to run with two or more instances the Kubernetes Pod scheduler will attempt to balance the instances across nodes and minimize downtime.
-Additionally, Application Service Adapter will create a [`PodDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for multi-instance applications that sets the min-available instances for an app to be %50 of the total desired instances to maintain availability during these events.
+1. Ensure that all applications have at least two instances by using `cf scale` to scale up the application or by declaring multiple instances in the app's manifest.
+A single-instance application incurs downtime during cluster upgrades and maintenance.
+When an application is configured to run with two or more instances the Kubernetes Pod scheduler attempts to balance the instances across nodes and minimize downtime.
+Additionally, Application Service Adapter creates a [`PodDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for multi-instance applications that sets the min-available instances for an app to be %50 of the total instances that you want to maintain availability during these events.
-1. Ensure all applications have the appropriate [health checks](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html) configured to accurately determine the readiness and liveness of your apps.
+2. Ensure that all applications have the appropriate [health checks](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html) configured to accurately verify the readiness and liveness of your apps.
-   Application Service Adapter represents Cloud Foundry app health checks using `startupProbes` and `livenessProbes` on the underlying Pods running the application.
-By default, a `port` health check will be set to check whether the app is able to accept TCP connections, but more advanced `http` health checks can be configured to better detect readiness of the application.
+   Application Service Adapter represents Cloud Foundry app health checks using `startupProbes` and `livenessProbes` on the underlying pods running the application.
+By default, a `port` health check is set to verify whether the app can accept TCP connections, but more advanced `http` health checks can be configured to better detect readiness of the application.